Address & Hours

 - Immerse yourself in the desert coast of Peru with the state-of-the-art Humboldt penguin exhibit.

 Present CityPASS booklet or voucher at the member/prepaid ticket line to skip main ticket line.
+Please note: Seattle Aquarium is open and accessible during waterfront construction.
+Please visit their website for current entry information.

 Present CityPASS booklet or voucher for a timed boarding pass at either the Argosy visitor center at Pier 56 or the ticket booth at Pier 55.
+Please note: Argosy Cruises is open and accessible during waterfront construction.
+Please visit their website for current entry information.

 Present CityPASS booklet at the admission desk to obtain an admission receipt or to any gallery entry to obtain a museum sticker.
 Exchange vouchers for a CityPASS booklet at the main admissions desk.